NicoSerranoP/erc20-interactor/README.md

 This repository contains three main apps/functionalities:

 ## Smart contracts (/contracts)
 This functionality helps you deploy a ERC20 token using the hardhat framework.
-The contracts will be used by the following two applications.
+The contracts will be used by the following applications.
 You can deploy the ERC20 contract by following these steps:
 1. Clone the repository ```git clone https://github.com/NicoSerranoP/erc20-interactor```
 2. Go to the directory ```cd erc20-interactor/blockchain```
 3. Install dependencies ```yarn install```